tnfssc/IITH_EE5161_Jan2022/CORRECT_STRAIGHTLINE_PATH/README.md

-# Linear Motion for the UGV using feedback from the `MPU6050` sensor
+# Basic way to correct the UGV's straight line path

 ## Prerequisites